-In more advanced cases (higher risk BCC or SCC), the speciaist may discuss and reccomend more tests, to get more information about the cancer such as if it has spread to other areas of the body.
+For higher risk melanomas, the specialist may discuss and recommend more tests, to get more information about the cancer such as if it has spread to other areas of the body.
 This is called staging.
 Staging helps to work out the best treatment for you.

-You might have a complete excision alone, with a margin of normal skin, or it might be recommended that you have other tests.
+You might have a complete excision alone, with a margin of normal skin, or it might be recommended that you have other tests: